bsl546/energym/docs/sources/start.rst

 - via a **full installation**, that requires to install all dependencies to compile new models.
 This installation mode should only be used by users willing to contribute to Energym models library; See :ref:`install_full`.

-To ease both installation cases, three dockerfiles are provided to the users:
+To ease  installation on shared machines/cloud or run the library on Mac OS, two dockerfiles are provided:

-- the standard dockerfile (called Dockerfile) will proceed to a minimal installation within a Ubuntu 20.04 container.
+- a standard dockerfile (called Dockerfile)  that downloads a pre-built image from Dockerhub with Ubuntu 20.04 and installs the library.

-- the JModelica dockerfile (called JModelica) will proceed to a full installation within a Ubuntu 18.04 container.
-It uses the latest freely available version of JModelica (provided in the code as a zip file), as well as Python2.7.
-Unfortunately, JModelica and Python2.7 are not (freely) maintained anymore, and hence this dockerfile will be deprecated in future versions, replaced by the OpenModelica one (see below).
+- a JModelica dockerfile (called JModelica)  that downloads a pre-built image from Dockerhub with Ubuntu 18.04, JModelica and EnergyplustoFMU.
+It uses the latest freely available version of JModelica as well as Python2.7.

-- the Openmodelica dockerfile (called OpenModelica) will proceed to a full installation within a Ubuntu 20.04 container with Python3.
-The compatibility with the modelica buildings library is however still not fully guaranteed.

 For more details, see :ref:`install_full`.